 Talking about title insurance isn't the sexiest real estate topics out there.
-Title insurance doesn't have all the pizazz and blinkies of fancy advertising nor does it have the attraction of a HGTV show.
-Title insurance is the behind the scene work horse that keeps property buyers safe from liens, clouds, and false information that effect a property's possession and title transfer.
+Title insurance doesn't have all the bells and whistles of fancy advertising nor does it have the attraction of a HGTV show.
+However, Title insurance is the behind-the-scene work horse that keeps property owners safe from liens, clouds, and false information that effect a property's possession and title transfer.

 What does title insurance do?
 One word, protection.